On the phase transition curve in a directed exponential random graph model: Introduction

 \section{Introduction}

-Probabilistic ensembles with one or more adjustable parameters are often used to model complex networks, including social networks, biological networks, the Internet, etc.; see e.g. Fienberg \cite{FienbergI,FienbergII}, Lov\'{a}sz \cite{Lovasz2009} and Newman \cite{Newman}.
-One of the standard complex network models is the exponential random graph model, originally studied by Besag \cite{Besag}.
+Probabilistic ensembles with one or more adjustable parameters are often used to model complex networks, including social networks, biological networks, the Internet, etc.; see Fienberg \cite{FienbergI,FienbergII}, Lov\'{a}sz \cite{Lovasz2009} and Newman \cite{Newman}.
+One of the standard complex network models are the {\em exponential random graph models} (ERGMs), originally studied by Besag \cite{Besag}.
 We refer to Snijders et al. \cite{Snijders}, Rinaldo et al. \cite{Rinaldo} and Wasserman and Faust \cite{Wasserman} for history and a review of recent developments.